 Our Genes and Tonic events are open to all to learn about genetics in a fun and interactive way.
-They are designed to accommodate learners of all levels and with a range of interests in the field of genomics and its legal and ethical implications.
+They are designed to accommodate learners of all levels and with a range of interests in the field of legal and ethical implications of genomics.
 In November we held our second annual Genes & Tonic event and had an excellent turn out.

 Professor Yulia Kovas chaired a panel discussion about genetics and education, looking at how each of these disciplines can benefit the other.
 Joining her were Joe Gordon, a secondary school teacher and Natalie Jones, a primary school teacher currently studying at Masters level and the UCL Institute of Education.
 Many of the issues raised during this discussion were also asked during a recent Reddit AMA.
 For answers to these and many other questions please see our FAQ pages.

 Fatos Selita, TAGC’s expert on Genetics, Law and Ethics, gave a talk on legal and ethical implications of genetics, including on matters related to regulation of genetic data processing, genetic privacy and genetic discrimination.
 During the talk and throughout the event, Fatos responded to attendees’ questions and concerns, about potential uses of genetic information to the benefit and disadvantage of individuals, as well as how genetic information can be used ethically for the benefit of all people.